mirucon/coldbox-addon/readme.md

 ## Frequently Asked Questions

-### What URL do the AMP pages use?
+### How can I access to AMP pages?

-You may access AMP page by adding "?amp=1" at the end of your URL.
-When visitors use Google search on mobile, they will automatically access to your AMP page.
+You may access AMP page by adding "?amp=1" at the end of your articles URL.
+When visitors use Google search on mobile, they will automatically access to your AMP pages.

 ### Where are the share buttons shown?

-By default, the share buttons are shown at the end of article content.
-You may use `sns_buttons` shortcode when you want to show them at the beginning or midst of the content.
+By default, share buttons will be shown at the end of article content.
+Use `sns_buttons` shortcode to show them wherever you want in an article.
 You can also use `<?php cd_addon_sns_buttons_list(); ?>` function to show them on any template files.

-If you don't want the buttons to show at the end of content, go and uncheck "Use social buttons" option in the theme customizer.
-You can still call the buttons using shortcode and the function.
+If you don't want the buttons to show at the end of content automatically, go and uncheck "Use social buttons" option in the theme customizer.
+You can call the share buttons using the shortcode function in that case.

 ## Changelog